jfornoff/latex-tuddesign-template/README.md

 ## How to set up

-1. Set your working directory in the Makefiles `WORKDIR`-variable
-2. Define your build steps in build.sh (Examples are given in the file)
+1. Define your build steps in build.sh (Examples are given in the file)
-3. Insert your LaTeX files
+2. Insert your LaTeX files
-4. Done!
+3. Done!

 ## How to use